nexusformat/definitions/manual/source/strategies.rst

 large dataset having appropriately placed cues can save significant computational time when looking up values in a certain time-stamp range.
 NeXus has actually borrowed the cueing table concept from video file formats where it allows viewing software to quickly access your most favourite scene.
-Correspondingly, cueing in NeXus allows you to quickly access your most favourate morsel of time stamped data.
+Correspondingly, cueing in NeXus allows you to quickly access your favourite morsel of time stamped data.